 Following the policy maturity date, if an annuitant is living and has not previously indicated an alternative preference, annuity payments will commence.
 If both annuitants are living, the annuity will be based on and be guaranteed for the life of both annuitants.
-Otherwise, the annuity will be based on and be guaranteed for the life of the surviving annuitant.
+Otherwise, the annuity will be based on and be guaranteed for the surviving annuitant.